Poison-Laden Books From The 16th And 17th Centuries Discovered In University Library

 The arsenic coating may have been applied much later, probably in the 19th century, with the purpose of keeping the old tomes safe, argue Rasmussen and Holck.

-Following this startling discovery, Rasmussen pointed out that the word need to get out, so that people who read and handle old books are made aware of this unusual situation.
+Following this startling discovery, Rasmussen pointed out that the word needs to get out, so that people who read and handle old books are made aware of this unusual situation.

 “Next step is to warn librarians and readers of old books to wear protective gloves, and to advise libraries to store any green painted old books in a dry, dark environment out of harm’s way of people inhaling the air above the books.”

 This is because “arsenic has a tendency to transform to the airborne arsine (AsH3) given the right conditions of humidity and light,” he explains.
-This colorless gas can rupture red blood cells, causing renal failure and ultimately death, notes FOX News, citing the National Center for Biotechnology Information.
+This colorless gas can rupture red blood cells, causing renal failure and ultimately death, notes Fox News, citing the National Center for Biotechnology Information.

 “One wouldn’t expect a book to contain a poisonous substance.
 But it might,” conclude Rasmussen and Holck.